-Then once I’m done with the keyword alerts, I move on to the Commercial forum category, and the under Commercial there’s a multifamily forum.
-I will go over and look at the posts over the last 24 hours, and I’ll read the title, and anyone that seems like it might be potentially relevant and worth responding to, I’ll open that up in a new tab, read through the thread, and then formulate a response.
-At that point, if I’ve hit my 7 to 10, then I’m done.
+Then, once I’m done with the keyword alerts, I move on to the Commercial forum category and, under Commercial, there’s a multifamily forum.
+I will go over and look at the posts over the last 24 hours and I’ll read the title and, anyone that seems like it might be potentially relevant and worth responding to, I’ll open that up in a new tab, read through the thread, and then formulate a response.
+At that point, if I’ve hit my seven to 10, then I’m done.

-Then from there, if I still don’t have the 7 to 10, I will just go to the most recent posts and just start from the top, and go down, and keep replying to the forums until I have exhausted the day’s posts, or if I’ve gotten my 7 to 10.
+Then, from there, if I still don’t have the seven to 10, I will just go to the most recent posts and just start from the top and go down and keep replying to the forums until I have exhausted the day’s posts, or if I’ve gotten my seven to 10.

 This strategy, as well as the majority of these strategies are longer-term in nature, so six months at minimum for all of these strategies until you’ll start to see any sort of results… So make sure you stick to it.

-If you interviewed someone let’s say for an hour, you can probably break that into 2-4 blog posts.
-If you do one interview a month, you can post 2-4 blogs to the Bigger Pockets blog, as well as to your own blog.
+If you interviewed someone, let’s say, for an hour, you can probably break that into two to four blog posts.
+If you do one interview a month, you can post two to four blogs to the Bigger Pockets blog, as well as to your own blog.

 Again, this raising money part is gonna be all about the relationships, the trusting relationships in particular.
 So you’re going to need to come in with a plan of how to build these relationships, how to approach these relationships.
 There are really two approaches to forming relationships – the broad abroad and the hyper-focused approach.